lmihaig/HackITall-ESG-dashboard/README.md

-# HackITall-EGS-dashboard
+# HackITall-ESG-dashboard
-EGS dashboard for HackITall hackathon by team `declare wars, not vars` with proprietary data generation
+ESG dashboard for HackITall hackathon by team `declare wars, not vars` with proprietary data generation

 Built within 24 hours during the HackITall contest organised by the UPB ACS student's organisation.